PeizhiShi/SsdNet/README.md

 The SsdNet is a novel learning-based intersecting feature recognition and localisation method.
 At the time of its release, the SsdNet achieves the state-of-the-art intersecting feature recognition and localisation performance.
 This repository provides the source codes of the SsdNet.

-This is an open access peer-reviewed paper, which is available [online](https://doi.org/10.1109/TII.2020.3030620).
+This is a peer-reviewed paper, which is available [online](https://doi.org/10.1109/TII.2020.3030620).
 If this project is useful to you, please consider citing our paper:

     @ARTICLE{9222288,
       author={Shi, Peizhi and Qi, Qunfen and Qin, Yuchu and Scott, Paul J and Jiang, Xiangqian},